 The track begins with horns playing what is now referred to simply as the “117 theme,” a melody that we hear reprised in Halo 5’s Blue Team.
 The original is in C-sharp minor.
 It is a melody of passion and conviction.
 There is also a sense of urgency when the strings come in with the rapid secondary melody (the same one used to counter the classic Halo theme in The Trials); Jinnouchi sure loves his polyphony.
 This mixture of moods could not be more fitting for this part of the campaign — in a race against time, the machine soldier in Chief is set about completing the mission (to stop the Didact and save humanity), while the human side of Chief is desperate to save his deteriorating A.I. companion, Cortana, who is easily his closest friend.
 This human-machine dichotomy is a major theme in Halo 4.
 Finally, a choir adds substantial depth and power to the sound to this section of the piece.

 For number two in my countdown, we’re going all the way back to the very beginning.
 One of the most iconic tracks in all of Halo happens to come from one of the most iconic missions in the series, “The Truth and Reconciliation,” the third from Halo: CE‘s campaign.
 The objective: Rescue Captain Keyes, who has been captured and imprisoned aboard the Covenant’s stationary battlecruiser, Truth and Reconciliation.
 You (Master Chief) and a squad of marines are deployed into a grassy, mountainous region on Alpha Halo in the middle of the night.
 Armed with the advantage of surprise, night vision and a sniper rifle with enough ammunition to last you through two apocalypses, you quietly eliminate any Covies patrolling between you and the ship.

-1. Never Forget (Halo 3) – Every classic Halo fan knows this one as “the relaxing menu music.”
+Many classic Halo fans know this one simply as “the relaxing menu music.”
 Halo 2’s Unforgotten was so well-crafted, Marty O’Donnell decided to bring it back for Halo 3.
 Never Forget is astonishing.
 It’s beautiful.
 It’s soothing.
 It’s evocative.
 The tender strings slowly ebb and flow like the tide on a beach.
 It’s utterly peaceful.